EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-2.rst

 |action| Click on the **Taxonomic analysis** tab and examine the phylum composition in the graphs and the krona plot.

 |question| What proportion of the total LSU rRNA predictions are eukaryotic?

+|action| Try switching between the other available graph views.

-|question| What proportion of the bacterial predictions are proteobacteria?
+|question| Which phylum contains the highest proportion of LSU rRNA predictions?

 |action| Click on the **Functional analysis** tab.
 The top part of this page shows a sequence feature summary, showing the number of contigs with predicted coding sequences (pCDS), the number of pCDS with InterPro matches, etc.